la2050/challenge/_2021/create/network-for-teaching-entrepreneurship-los-angeles-metro.md

   Entrepreneurial Mindset Index). • Increased student engagement, ownership, and motivation (career and college aspirations) • Development of career-ready skills • Students are prepared for business startup, workforce, or continued education In addition, NFTE students are being prepared for an academic and industry-recognized credential, they will earn by passing Certiport’s Entrepreneurship and Small Business (ESB) exam.
 The ESB certification has been recognized by the American Council on Education for lower division (100-200 level) college credit.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '2000' Describe how Los Angeles County will be different if your work is successful.: >- This last year, NFTE LA engaged 6,321 students at 48 schools, partnering with 83 teachers throughout Los Angeles County.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '2000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '20' Describe how Los Angeles County will be different if your work is successful.: >- This last year, NFTE LA engaged 6,321 students at 48 schools, partnering with 83 teachers throughout Los Angeles County.
 Our enduring commitment remains vital to addressing gaps and opening the doors of economic mobility to those who continue to be left out.
 NFTE can give students the tools, know-how, opportunities, and support to help them discover both who they want to become and how to achieve it.
 86% of NFTE alumni are employed or actively engaged in furthering their education.
 80% of NFTE alumni have earned or are earning a college degree or professional certification.
 25% of NFTE alumni start at least one business and many go on to become serial entrepreneurs.
 50% of NFTE alumni report that they are earning more than the median salary in the U.S. today.
 97% of NFTE alumni have demonstrated their ability to create a business plan and/or lean canvas model.
 74% have competed in a business plan competition at the local, regional, or national level.
 Describe the role of collaborating organizations on this project.: '' Which of LA2050’s resources will be of the most value to you?: >- Access to the LA2050 community,Hosting virtual events or